Missionary Medical Plan Giving

 Medical Plan plate offerings

-Through freewill offerings (often taken in May), the entire congregation can lend a hand for the medical needs of our missionaries.
+Through freewill offerings (often taken in May), the entire congregation can help with the medical needs of our missionaries.

 Note: For assistance in memorializing a loved one or recognizing a worthy person for distinguished service, contact your local or district NMI president.